google/zetasql/docs/graph-gql-functions.md

    value.
 +  Can only be used in `LET`, `FILTER` statements or `WHERE` clauses.
-+  Nesting horizontal aggregates is not allowed.
++  Nesting horizontal aggregates isn't allowed.
 +  Aggregate functions that support ordering (`ARRAY_AGG`, `STRING_AGG`,
    `ARRAY_CONCAT_AGG`) can't be used as horizontal aggregate functions.